- 37.5 hours per week

 ALL CORRESPONDENCE INCLUDING INVITATION TO INTERVIEW AND CONFIRMATION OF ATTENDANCE WILL BE COMPLETED VIA EMAIL.

 PLEASE ENSURE BUSINESS E-MAIL ADDRESSES ARE PROVIDED FOR ALL REFEREES.

-All new staff appointed to posts at the Trust will be subject to a 6 months probationary period.
-This will give new staff members an opportunity to become familiar with the culture and working environment of the Trust.
+All new staff appointed to posts at the Trust are subject to a probationary period.
+This will give the new staff member an opportunity to become familiar with the culture and working environment of the Trust.

-Applications should be made online, however, queries regarding the application process or assistance with completion of the form (for applicants with a disability) can be made to Amanda Vickers, Recruitment Department on 01708 435000 ext.
-2826.
-Further details regarding the post may be obtained by contacting the manager as per the contact details above.
+Applications should be made online, however, queries regarding the application process or assistance with completion of the form (for applicants with a disability) can be made to Richard Coe, Recruitment Advisor, on 01708 435000 ext.
+3296.

 You must have appropriate UK professional registration.